jbgreenh/jibun.nvim/README.md

 ### planned features

-- add a delete function
+- add a delete function [complete]
 - add a way for users to add custom queries